The Chemicals You’re Washing Down Your Drain Are Making Your Pipes and Health, Worse.

 Chemical Cleaner Harm Your Pipes

 You may feel like chemical cleaners work through magic.
-You pour them down a drain, wait for a half-hour, rinse them with hot water, and clean your drain.
+You pour them down a drain, wait for a half-hour, rinse them with hot water, and clean your gutter.
 However, it’s not magic but chemistry that tries to clear your pipes.

 No matter what form they may come in, chemical cleaners work by reacting with the organic material that most clogs are made of.
 This reaction creates heat and slowly dissolves the individual components of a clog.
 Unfortunately, while it does this, it is also heating and dissolving the walls of your pipes.